Localizing Sources of Variability in Crowded TESS Photometry: Simulations

 \subsection{Case 2: Star Location}

 To test whether the precision of our method degrades when light from the variable star is not entirely contained within the TPF, we simulated a star 1000 times each at locations with various distances from the edge of the image in the Y-axis, but centered in the X-axis.
 We found that a star with a A/$\langle \mathrm{A} \rangle > 7$ could be successfully fit to the edge of a TPF with fit residuals that agree to within a tenth of the reported errors.
 Figure \ref{fig:locationsim} shows the predicted and observed uncertainties for varying source distances from the edge of the TPF.
 Fit locations become less precise as light from the source falls off the edge of the TPF, but this is accurately reflected in the reported intrinsic error.
 The \tl\ code raises a warning if the fit indicates that most of the flux is located outside the TPF.
-You may achieve a more precise localization using {\tt TESSCut} \citep{TESSCut} to retrieve pixel data encompassing more light from the source.
+A more precise localization might be achieved using {\tt TESSCut} \citep{TESSCut} to retrieve pixel data encompassing more light from the source, although this is only available for long-cadence data.